SandyYuan/astro-agent/MCP_README.md

   "mcpServers": {
     "astronomy-research": {
       "command": "python",
-      "args": ["/path/to/mcp_server.py"]
+      "args": ["/path/to/mcp_server.py"],
+      "env": {
+        "GEMINI_API_KEY": "your-gemini-key",
+        "ANTHROPIC_API_KEY": "your-anthropic-key",
+        "OPENAI_API_KEY": "your-openai-key"
       }
     }
   }
+}
 ```

 ### VS Code MCP Extension
-Configure the extension to point to this server executable.
+Configure the extension to point to this server executable and set environment variables in your system or IDE settings.

 ### Custom Applications
 Use any MCP client library to connect to this server and call its tools programmatically.
+Set the API keys as environment variables before starting the server.

 ## Architecture